Ansgar Heveling

-Ansgar Guido Karl Johannes Heveling (born 3 July 1972) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2009.
+Ansgar Guido Karl Johannes Heveling (born 3 July 1972) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as president of the Federal Court of Audit since 2026.

+From 2009 to 2026, Heveling served as a member of the Bundestag, representing the Krefeld I – Neuss II district.

 Early career

-From 2005 until 2009, Heveling served as deputy chief of staff to North Rhine-Westphalia's State Minister of Finance Helmut Linssen in the government of Minister-President Jürgen Rüttgers.
+From 2005 until 2009, Heveling served as deputy chief of staff to North Rhine-Westphalia's State Minister of Finance Helmut Linssen (CDU) in the government of Minister-President Jürgen Rüttgers (CDU, Kabinett Rüttgers).